yaobinwen/yaobinwen/Guidelines.md

 Specifically:

 - 1).
 For mental models, review them and reflect if I am following them.
 - 2).
-For habbits, review them and reflect if I'm following them, and update them if needed.
+For habits, review them and reflect if I'm following them, and update them if needed.

 ## 3. Mental Models